 - Sea salt

-- Mix together the butter and sugar using an electric mixer on medium speed until smooth and creamy.
+- In a large mixing bowl, mix together the butter and sugar using an electric mixer on medium speed until smooth and creamy.

 - Add egg and vanilla and mix briefly to combine.
 Then add flour, baking soda and salt and mix until soft cookie dough forms.